quentinrsl/capsidgraph/README.md

-# Capsidlib
+# Capsidgraph
-Capsidlib is a python library for generating and studying the graphs representing the protein subunit interaction networks of viral capsids.
+Capsidgraph is a python library for generating and studying the graphs representing the protein subunit interaction networks of viral capsids.
 # Required libraries
 * The `networkx` library is used to handle operations on graphs.
 * The `matplotlib`, `numpy` and `python-ternary` libraries are used to create figures.